 At its beginning, Twitter was one of those social media startups that many expected would die off.
 It started back in 2006, but here we are in 2012 and Twitter is still running strong.
-The Twitter website interface has undergone a number of changes since its inception, and some would argue that the current Twitter interface is all good and dandy.
+The Twitter website interface has undergone a number of changes since its inception, and some would argue that the current Twitter interface is all good.

 But then there are others, like me, who don’t particularly enjoy using Twitter’s home interface.
 Whether it’s due to aesthetic reasons (it’s ugly!) or simply a matter of inconvenience (I have to keep that tab open!), you may want to look into a more standalone solution – a desktop Twitter client.